 Students should select their courses carefully and consult with the Department of Psychology early in their program.
 Course prerequisites must be observed.
 Note that a limit of 10 courses may be taken in the Boler School of Business by non School of Business students.
 Those students planning to complete the I/O track with a business minor should take MT 122 (not EC 205).

-Requirements for completing both the Industrial/ Organizational Psychology track and the psychology major are:
+Requirements for completing both the Industrial/ Organizational Psychology track and the psychological science major are:

 All of the following:

 - PS 101 — Introduction to Psychology

 - PS 301/301L — Experimental Design in Psychology (with lab)

 - PS 459 — Performance Evaluation & Goal Setting

 - PS 480C, 481C — Practicum: Organizational & Industrial Psychology

 - PS 318/318L — Sensation & Perception (with lab)